OCTOBER 2024

 Jackie should need no introduction to Hadleigh audiences, but in case you haven’t seen her before, here’s what she says about herself.

-been involved in writing, performing and recording music for over 30 years, first in London and now in Suffolk.
+“As a singer songwriter I create modern folk songs with a lyrically reflective, witty vibe.
+I have been involved in writing, performing and recording music for over 30 years, first in London and now in Suffolk.
 I perform solo, and sometimes work with other musicians, especially with Double Take.

 My songs are about people, places and situations that have been important in my life.
 I also love to sing traditional songs, French songs, popular songs and blues.”